hypre-space/hypredrive/docs/usrman-src/library_examples.rst

 State Vector Management for Time-Stepping
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For time-dependent problems, HYPREDRV provides a state vector management system that
+For time-dependent problems, HYPREDRV manages multiple solution states with circular
-efficiently handles multiple solution states (e.g., previous time step, current time step)
+indices.
+The states can represent the previous and current time steps.
+This scheme gives
-using a circular indexing scheme.
-This is particularly useful for time-stepping applications
-where you need to maintain and access multiple solution states.
+time-stepping applications access to multiple states without unnecessary copies.

-The state vector system is initialized with ``HYPREDRV_StateVectorSet``, which registers
+``HYPREDRV_StateVectorSet`` initializes the state vector system and registers an
-an array of ``HYPRE_IJVector`` objects that will be managed internally.
-The system uses
+array of ``HYPRE_IJVector`` objects.
+HYPREDRV manages these objects.
+Logical
-logical indices (0, 1, ...) that map to physical state vectors through a circular buffer,
+indices map to physical state vectors through a circular buffer.
+This scheme
-allowing efficient state rotation without data copying.
+rotates states without copying data.

-The following code snippet shows how to set up state vectors for a time-stepping application:
+This code sets up state vectors for a time-step application:

 .. code-block:: c